-Ashma Akhter, a housewife from remote Sodaghata village of GhiorUpazila, Manikganj having a 5-member family is undergoing lot of hardship in regard to cook food.
-It is evident to understand her hardships as her husband is ill being burden to ensure bred for her old mother-in-law and two children as well.
+Ashma Akhter, a housewife from remote Sodaghata village of GhiorUpazila, Manikganj having a 5-member family is undergoing a lot of hardship in regard to cook food.
+It is evident to understand her hardships as her husband is ill-being burden to ensure bred for her old mother-in-law and two children as well.
 The flood situation in her area has intensified her problem as there has been just water and water all around.
 There has been knee water on the floor of the house and her bed has been raised with bricks.
-The kitchen and toilets have been submerged in rain water.
-The family has survived with the help of neighbouring and relatives.
+The kitchen and toilets have been submerged in rainwater.
+The family has survived with the help of neighboring and relatives.
 However, Ashama Akhter has the responsibility to take care of husband, mother-in-law and two children.
 She has to arrange meals, cook, and ensure sanitation system of the whole family.
-But the flood water nonetheless has made her life difficult as though she could arrange food but have to cook once a day because of the cooking fuel crisis.
+But the floodwater nonetheless has made her life difficult as though she could arrange food but have to cook once a day because of the cooking fuel crisis.

-On Friday morning,when we went to her house with the boat, we found that she was standing in the knee water and cooked food on stove.
+On Friday morning, when we went to her house with the boat, we found that she was standing in the knee water and cooked food on the stove.
 She found difficulty to fire in the stove because of wet wood.
-She was hitching when she tried to burn the fire through constant blowing around smoke wave.
+She was hitching when she tried to burn the fire through constant blowing around the smoke wave.
 At least 30 thousand women of the Manikgonj area have been suffered from fuel crisis due to flood in the area alike Ashma Akter.

 She further said, “The biggest benefit is to fire the stove in the beginning.
 Those who do not do this, they buy jute stick from us about three thousand taka per 40 Kg.
 In this, we get some money and we do not have to buy anymore.”

 Ashiya Begum of Rathura area of Baniyajuri Union said, “We now use an energy efficiency oven to save energy.In this, dung stick and dung pieces can be used.
-The fuel costs less and less smoke.”
+Fuel costs less and less smoke.”